 - Deep Copy

-How will you achieve cloning in java?
+How to Clone in java?

 Deep CopyWhenever we need own meaning of copy not to use default implementation we call it as deep copy, whenever we need deep copy of the object we need to implement according to our need.
 So for deep copy we need to ensure all the member class also implement the Cloneable interface and override the clone() method of the object class.
 After that we override the clone() method in all those classes even in the classes where we have only primitive type members otherwise we would not be able to call the protected clone() method of Object class on the instances of those classes inside some other class.
 It’s typical restriction of the protected access.